soumya0422/FitPulse-Health-Anomaly-Detection-from-Fitness-Devices-/Milestone 3/report_summary.md

 ---
 ### 6.Visualization and Reporting

-- Anomalies were visualized using Matplotlib and Plotly.
+- Anomalies were visualized using Matplotlib (Plotly was not used).
 - Generated visual outputs include:
    - heart_rate_anomalies.png
    - sleep_anomalies.png
+   - rule_based.png
+   - hr_prophet.png
-- Interactive time-series plots highlight anomalous points using markers and overlays.
+- Time-series plots highlight anomalous points using markers and overlays.
 - Visualizations provide a clear and intuitive understanding of abnormal behavior patterns.

 ---
 ## Tools and Libraries Used
 - **Python**